CristianAH/fa22-cse110-lab3/.github/ISSUE_TEMPLATE/bug_report.md

 **To Reproduce**
 Steps to reproduce the behavior:
-1. Go to '...'
+1. Go to the program
-2. Click on '....'
+2. Click on run
-3. Scroll down to '....'
+3. Scroll down to the terminal
 4. See error

 **Expected behavior**
-A clear and concise description of what you expected to happen.
+Creates a run time error

 **Screenshots**
 If applicable, add screenshots to help explain your problem.